Design Basics: How to use color

 Color Context

-The surroundings of a color are very important.
-A color can get a different contrast when laid next to another color and can be seen completely different.
+The surroundings of color are very important.
+A color can get a different contrast when laid next to another color and can be seen completely differently.

 Symbolism

 It is very important to know what the symbolism behind colors can be.
-A good example is the recent color change in the McDonalds emblem.
-McDonalds used to use the color red and yellow.
-Both primary colors.
-It indicates the core value’s of the fast food giant.
-Yellow stands for positivity, sunshine, playfulness.
-Red stands for energy, excitement and courage.
-Lately, McDonalds changed these colors to yellow and green, because the company wanted to be associated with health.
-The fast food industry has very bad reputation when it comes to health, and just changing the products wasn’t enough.
-People walking past McDonalds should feel like going in isn’t going to clog their arteries with fat.
-With the color change from red to green, going into McDonalds feels like it still gives you the option of choosing between a nasty burger and a healthy salad.
+A good example is the recent color change in the McDonald’s emblem.
+McDonald’s used to use the colors red and yellow.
+Both are primary colors.
+It indicates the core values of the fast food giant.
+Yellow stands for positivity, sunshine, and playfulness.
+Red stands for energy, excitement, and courage.
+Lately, McDonald’s changed these colors to yellow and green, because the company wanted to be associated with health.
+The fast food industry has a very bad reputation when it comes to health, and just changing the products wasn’t enough.
+People walking past McDonald’s should feel like going in isn’t going to clog their arteries with fat.
+With the color change from red to green, going into McDonald’s feels like it still gives you the option of choosing between a nasty burger and a healthy salad.

 Copyright to Poras Chaudhary